 - Poor blood sugar control

-- Having diabetes for more than 10 years
+- Having diabetes for a long time

 What are the signs and symptoms of DN?

 You may have symptoms in your feet and legs first, then your hands and arms.
 Your symptoms may be worse at night:

 - Numbness, decreased ability to feel pain or changes in temperature